 Matt Charles is the Chief Operating Officer of Golden Age Hospitality, specializing in multi-venue operations.

-Matt was the opening General Manger of the rooftop at Viceroy NYC, overseeing a high-volume operation for Scott Gerber (Gerber Group).
-In the last three years Matt worked for Ian Schrager on two of New York City’s most high-profile openings.
-Matt first served as the Director of Beverage and Bars and a member of the executive committee for The Edition NYC, which earned Four Star Forbes.
-During that time Matt oversaw opening operations for all of the hotel’s Bars and Nightlife as well as working with Stephen Starr to oversee The Clocktower restaurant, which earned two stars New York Times and one Michelin star.
-As Director of Beverage and Bar Operations and as member of the Executive Committee Matt played a vital role in the opening of Public NYC, overseeing five F&B outlets grossing $45M in revenue.
+Matt was THE opening General Manger of The Roof at Viceroy NYC, overseeing the high-volume operation for Scott Gerber (Gerber Group).
+Matt went on to work for Ian Schrager on two of New York City’s most high-profile openings.
+Matt first served as Director of Beverage and Bars, and a member of the executive committee for The Edition NYC, which earned Four Star Forbes.
+During that time Matt oversaw opening operations for all of the hotel’s food and beverage venues, including working with Stephen Starr to oversee The Clocktower restaurant, which earned two stars New York Times and one Michelin star.
+As Director of Operations - Restaurants & Bars, and as member of the executive committee, Matt played a vital role in the opening of Public NYC, overseeing five F&B outlets grossing $45M in revenue.
 He worked closely on the design and construction of bars, kitchens, and BOH areas, and developed, implemented, and maintained operational systems to maximize revenue for the hotel.

 Justin Reinsberg is the Director of Finance and DeVELOPMENT for Golden Age Hospitality, responsible for overseeing the group’s finance and business development plans.